davewsmith/play/matplotlib-flask/README.md

 ## Using this

 This particular example is set up be run from a VirtualBox VM built by Vagrant, but that's really incidental.
 The Python dependencies are in the shell script at the top of `Vagrantfile`.
-I find VMs (and virtualenvs in them) to be a simple way to muck about with dependencies until they're just right, without risk to polluting my laptop's Python install.
+I find VMs (and virtualenvs in them) to be a simple way to muck about with dependencies until they're just right, without risk of polluting my laptop's base OS install.